ehrenb/machina-docs/machina/docs/development/worker_development.md

 ## YourAnalysisModule.json (configuration)

 This top-level configuration file belongs in machina/configs/workers/youranalysismodule.json.
 This file allows for reconfiguration without rebuilding of images or code.
 This file must be named after the worker class name that it corresponds to.
-Configuration data set in this file is made available through the worker module's 'self.config["worker"] attribute.
-Log level is handled by the Worker base class to automatically adjust the subclass logging level if it is overridden in the configuration.
+Configuration data set in this file is made available through the worker module's 'self.config["worker"]' attribute.
+Log level is handled by the [Worker][machina.core.worker.Worker] base class to automatically adjust the subclass logging level if it is overridden in the configuration.

 ```json linenums="1" title="machina/configs/workers/YourAnalyisModule.json.
 This module contains additional configurations for hash algorithms to run"
 {